-Port Lincoln is a city located on lower Eyre Peninsula in the South Australia state, Australia.
-Port Lincoln lies on Boston Bay's shore, which opens into Spencer Gulf to the east.
-It is the largest city found in the West Coast region, located approximately 280 km (174 ml) as the crow flies from State's capital Adelaide (646 km /401 ml by road).
-Port Lincoln is reputed to feature the most millionaires per capita in Australia.
-It also claims to be Australia's "Seafood Capital".
+Port Lincoln is a city located on lower Eyre Peninsula in South Australia.
+The port is on Boston Bay's shore, which opens into Spencer Gulf to the east.
+It is the largest city in the West Coast region, located approx 280 km (174 ml) directly from state's capital Adelaide (646 km /401 ml by road).
+In Port Lincoln live most millionaires per capita in Australia.
+It also Australia's "Seafood Capital".
 The city has population around 17,000.

-A proposal was made by Centrex Metals to export iron ore via an expanded facility at the existing wharf of Port Lincoln.
-It was approved in October 2009 by the South Australian Government.
-However, the proposal was abandoned following strong public opposition due to concern of potential harm that dust plumes or spillage might cause to the reputation or profitability of the dominant seafood industry.
+A proposal was made by Centrex Metals to export iron ore via an expanded terminal facility at the port's existing wharf.
+It was approved in October 2009, but was soon abandoned following strong public opposition due to concerns of potential harm that dust plumes or spillage might cause to the dominant seafood industry.